Face washing: Risks of face washing

 While face washing brings benefits to maintain skin hygiene, the action of washing the face can promote risks if it is not done properly or with the use of wrong and unsuitable products.

 Over-washing and stripping the skin

 Important oils from your skin can be completely removed or stripped away with excessive washing of the face.
 Without the essential oils for your face, it can disrupt your skin's protective barrier, leading to uncomfortable skin symptoms like itchy, flaky skin.
 The face's sebaceous glands may also overcompensate by producing more oil when the skin is stripped of essential oils, leading to clogged pores and an increased risk of breakouts and acne.

-A compromised skin may also be more susceptible to germ infections and delayed healing.
+Compromised skin may also be more susceptible to germ infections and delayed healing.
 With a compromised protective barrier to your face, wounding may occur and it would introduce a myriad of microbes to the injury site.
-Upon disturbance of the epidermal barrier, existing wounds or skin injuries may take longer time to heal as well.
-The ability to regenerate and repair the skin becomes less efficient, prolonging the recovery time for cuts, abrasions, or acne scars.